facebook/docusaurus/docs/api-pages.md

 ## Using Static Assets

 Static assets should be placed into the `website/static` folder.
-They can be accesssed by their paths, excluding "static".
+They can be accessed by their paths, excluding "static".
 For example, if the site's `baseUrl` is "/docusaurus/", an image in `website/static/img/logo.png` is available at `/docusaurus/img/logo.png`.

 ## Styles